smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 SDL plugins are shared libraries, so `LoggerSingleton` could not be implemented with Mayers singleton.
 Mayers singleton would create own SDL logger instance for each plugin.

-The idea is to pass singleton pointer to Plugin during creation, so that plugin could initialize `Logger::instance` pointer with one received from SDL core.
+The idea is to pass a singleton pointer to each plugin during creation, so that plugins can initialize the Logger::instance pointer with the instance received from SDL core.

 Singleton Instance implementation :